-While many debts forgiven in bankruptcy are discharged or restructured when you file for Oklahoma bankruptcy, there are some that you’ll have to continue to pay in full.
-This is in addition to any secured debts, debts where you have pledged the asset as security such as a house or a car if you want to keep the asset.
+When we file your case most of your debts are forgiven in bankruptcy.
+Even if your paycheck is being garnished the garnishment stops and the debt is forgiven.
+Although this is welcome news there are still some kinds of debt you’ll have to continue paying.
+This is in addition to any secured debts, debts where you have pledged the asset as security, such as a house or a car.
+For those types of debts, if you want to keep the collateral, you will have to keep paying the obligation. if you want to keep the asset.

-These are only three of many other debts that are non-dischargeable as a result of bankruptcy proceedings.
-Any debts you incur in anticipation of filing for bankruptcy, i.e. within 60 days of filing, for luxury goods and services, or any loans you take out within that time period will not be exempt.
+These are only three of many certain other debts that are not wiped clean in bankruptcy.
+Other debts that are not forgiven are those you incur in anticipation of filing for bankruptcy, i.e. within 90 days of filing, and certain other debts owed for luxury goods and services.

 If you’re facing crushing debt our Oklahoma bankruptcy attorneys know how to handle it.
 In many instances people avoid filing because of their fear of the unknown.
 We help take the fear out of bankruptcy.
 Chapter 7 and chapter 13 are tools available to you.
 Those tools will get you past the dark days of of creditor harassment and back into the light.
 Call for a free consultation 918.743.2233